TITLE: HUMAN SERVICES PROFESSIONAL

 II) a bachelors degree in behavioral, social science, social work or a related field and three years paid experience in the human services or mental health field in the area of child and adolescent services.

-License Required: Valid Georgia Driver’s License.
+Valid Georgia or Tennessee Driver’s License.
 (Class II license may be required)

 Mercy’s Door is an equal opportunity employer and hereby does not discriminate against race, sex, religion, or national origin.
 Mercy’s Door is a drug, alcohol, and smoke free environment.